-- The Gunslinger: Najica, although at first she uses plastic bullets.
+- The Gunslinger: Najica, although she strictly uses nonlethal bullets.

-- Hand Cannon: Lila's standard gun is almost as big as her lower arm!
+- Hand Cannon: Lila's standard gun, a 10" Desert Eagle VII, is almost as big as her lower arm.

 - Imperial Stormtrooper Marksmanship Academy: It is not at all uncommon for Najica to stand in the middle of a hail of machine gun fire from multiple opponents, without moving or getting hit.

 - Improbable Aiming Skills: Najica already has some mad skills with guns, but Lila really ups the ante.